-Lub Dub Lab is building a voice-based AI platform that turns everyday smartphone recordings into early heart disease insights.
+Lub Dub Lab is building a voice-based AI platform that turns a daily voice interaction on a smartphone into early heart disease insights — for any patient, anywhere.

 Simple.
 Universal.
 Scalable.